Generating Literal and Implied Subquestions to Fact-check Complex Claims: Motivation and Task

-We define the task of complex claim decomposition.
-Given a claim $c$ and the context $o$ of the claim (speaker, date, venue of the claim), the goal is to generate a set of $n$ yes-no subquestions $\mathbf{q} = \{q_1,q_2,...q_n\}$.
-The set of subquestions should have the following properties: \begin{itemize}[noitemsep] \item \textbf{Comprehensiveness:} The questions should cover as many aspects of the claim as possible: the questions should be sufficient for someone to judge the veracity of the claim (Section~\ref{sec:inter-annotator-agreement}). \item \textbf{Conciseness:} The question set should be as minimal as is practical and not contain repeated questions asking about minor, correlated variants seeking the same information (Section~\ref{sec:inter-annotator-agreement}). \end{itemize}
+\paragraph{Claim Decomposition Task} We define the task of complex claim decomposition.
+Given a claim $c$ and the context $o$ of the claim (speaker, date, venue of the claim), the goal is to generate a set of $N$ yes-no subquestions $\mathbf{q} = \{q_1,q_2,...q_N\}$.
+The \textbf{set} of subquestions should have the following properties:

+\begin{itemize} \item \textbf{Comprehensiveness:} The questions should cover as many aspects of the claim as possible: the questions should be sufficient for someone to judge the veracity of the claim.

+\item \textbf{Conciseness:} The question set should be as minimal as is practical and not contain repeated questions asking about minor, correlated variants seeking the same information.